-Part of the philosophy of the Honors curriculum is to have Honors students explore challenges and opportunities in many areas of the University.
-Therefore, in addition to the required seminars, Honors students must complete courses to support them.
-These support courses may be taken before or after a seminar to broaden, deepen, and stimulate further reflection.
+Part of the philosophy of the Honors curriculum isto have Honors students explore opportunities and challenges in many areas of the University.
+Therefore, in addition to the required Seminars, Honors students must complete courses to support them.
+These support courses may be taken before or after a Seminar to broaden, deepen, and stimulate further reflection.
+The Four-Year Honors Portfolio initiated in HNR 111 will include yearly reflection on the integration of Support Courses with the overall experience of the Honors Program.

-In HNR 111, Honors students will complete a working copy of the Support Course Plan that reflects their four-year plan.
+In HNR 111, Honors students will complete a working copy of their four-year plan that includes support courses.
 The Support Course Plan should be reviewed and monitored with DegreeWorks and the student's academic advisor/mentor, reflecting any changes in the four-year plan that may occur.
 Appeals for a variance in the Support Course Plan may be filed with the Director of Honors.